 Having a history of CAD is not a hard-set yes or no as to whether or not you can qualify for life insurance coverage.
 Underwriting coronary artery disease (CAD) risk requires detailed analysis of the extent of the disease.

-Believe it or not, your gender will also come into play.
-Coronary artery disease in women differs from men in many ways.
+Your gender comes into play because coronary artery disease in women differs from men.
 These differences occur in risk factors, diagnosis, and treatment outcomes.

 Below are some gender-based factors that underwriters take into consideration: